Coulter counter: Experimental considerations

+There are a number of common considerations in creating a test methodology with Coulter counters.

 Coincidence

-Anomalous electrical pulses can be generated if the concentration of sample is so high that multiple particles enter the aperture simultaneously.
+Anomalous electrical pulses can be generated if multiple particles enter the aperture simultaneously.
 This situation is known as coincidence.
 This occurs because there is no way to ensure that a single large pulse is the result of a single large particle or multiple small particles entering the aperture at once.
 To prevent this situation, samples must be fairly dilute.

 Particle path

-The shape of the generated electrical pulse varies with the particle path through the aperture.
-Shoulders and other artifacts can occur because the electric field density varies across the diameter of the aperture.
+The shape of the generated electrical pulse varies with the particle's path through the aperture.
+Signal artifacts can occur if the electric field density varies across the diameter of the aperture.
 This variance is a result of both the physical constriction of the electric field and also the fact that the liquid velocity varies as a function of radial location in the aperture.
 In the flow cell format, this effect is minimized since sheath flow ensures each particle travels an almost identical path through the flow cell.
 In the aperture format, signal processing algorithms can be used to correct for artifacts resulting from particle path.

 Conductive particles

-Conductive particles are a common concern for individuals considering the Coulter principle.
-While this topic raises some scientific questions, practically, it rarely affects the results of an experiment.
+Conductive particles are a common concern but rarely affect the results of an experiment.
 This is because the conductivity difference between most conductive materials and ions in liquid (referred to as the discharge potential) is so great that most conductive materials act as insulators in a Coulter counter.
 The voltage necessary to break down this potential barrier is referred to as the breakdown voltage.
-For those highly conductive materials that present a problem, the voltage used during a Coulter experiment should be reduced below the breakdown potential (which can be determined empirically).
+For those highly conductive materials that present a problem, the voltage used during a Coulter experiment can be reduced below the breakdown potential (which can be determined empirically).

 Porous particles

 The Coulter principle measures the volume of an object, since the disturbance in the electric field is proportional to the volume of electrolyte displaced from the aperture.
 This leads to some confusion amongst those who are used to optical measurements from microscopes or other systems that only view two dimensions and also show the boundaries of an object.
 The Coulter principle, on the other hand, measures three dimensions and the volume displaced by an object.
-It is most useful to think of sponges; even though a wet sponge may appear very large, it will displace significantly less liquid than a solid brick of the same dimensions.